OpenXTalk-org/lcb_timer/README.md

-# lcb_timer
+# Timer Widget

-An LCB control to make it easier to work with time-generated events in Livecode
+An xTension Builder control to make it easier to work with time-generated event loop in OpenXTalk or Livecode.